seqan/seqan3/doc/tutorial/ranges/index.md

 All standard library containers model std::ranges::ForwardRange (see above), but we have introduced container concepts that encompass more of a containers interface.
 Have a look at the API documentation of seqan3::container_concept and unfold the inheritance diagram.
-What can you learn about the different refinements and their relation to the range concepts??
+What can you learn about the different refinements and their relation to the range concepts?

 ## The bitcompressed vector